carlosdagos/blog/drafts/2016-02-20-folding-vs-iconv.markdown

 [^fakedataagain]: Again, I'm using fake data for this post.
 I'll probably be using fake data on all posts.
 [^utfeightvariable]: But you know that `UTF-8` is a variable-length encoding already, because you read that [first post](/posts/2015-02-15-on-reversing-strings.html).
 [Right?](/images/didyoudoit.jpg)
 [^poorhungary]: [https://en.wikipedia.org/wiki/ISO/IEC_8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1), look at the "Missing characters" section for Hungarian.
+[^tryityourself]: Try it for yourself, try different combinations, etc :D
+[^charactersnotgliphs]: In most "fold" implementations, you'll find people folding per `char`, instead of per `grapheme-cluster`.
+In most JavaScript implementations, you'll find that a `char` is 16-bit.
+Now this leaves the door open for `UTF-16` and `UCS-2`.
+If you're interested in that [Matthias Bynens wrote a great post about it](https://mathiasbynens.be/notes/javascript-encoding), and I would also advise you to [follow him](https://twitter.com/mathias).
+He's pretty smart!